 There is no debate about humans being emotional by nature!
 We face and reflect a range of emotions every day!
 And yes, those feelings are challenging to understand, as it presents an element of the unknown.
 The emotional design was introduced by Don Norman, as he believed that emotions play an essential role in humanity’s understanding and learning.

 UX Designers use emotional design to make creative interfaces to trigger a positive emotional response in the user, evoking curiosity and likability and influencing the design of the product or service for a delightful user experience.

 Why is it important to create a feeling or emotion as part of your design project?

 Charles Darwin believed that different emotions help in humanity’s survival.
 Keeping the users’ emotions in mind whilst working on the product or service can provide positive results.
-It plays a vital role the many organisations recognise due to the fierce competition in the market today.
-And as technology advances, significant steps are taken towards recognising said human emotions, with assistive technologies like facial and voice recognition thanks to accessibility.
+It plays a vital role that many organizations recognize due to the fierce competition in the market today.
+And as technology advances, significant steps are taken towards recognizing said human emotions, with assistive technologies like facial and voice recognition thanks to ux accessibility certification.

-In short, when an emotional design is utilised honestly and correctly –
+In short, when an emotional design is utilized honestly and correctly –

 - It can create a strong connection between the product or service and its consumers.